Down, Loft & Fill

 Each baffle is filled and overstuffed with a precisely calculated and measured amount of down fill.

 Overstuff is simply additional down fill, beyond the minimum amount needed to reach a given loft.

 For example, if it has been calculated that 1 ounce of 900 fill power down is needed to fill one baffle to a particular loft, then any amount beyond that is considered "overstuff".
 In this example 1.3 ounces would be 30% overstuff.

 The reason we differentiate this additional fill from the base fill amount is that it will be restricted somewhat from adding any additional loft (warmth) by the height of the interior baffle construction.

 There are a few reasons to overstuff the baffles of a down quilt.

-In the short term, our 30% overstuff will help to overcome the slight loss of loft that may occur due to factors you may encounter on trail such as moisture, compression, or as the down gets dirty on a long trip.
+In the short term, overstuff will help to overcome the slight loss of loft that may occur due to factors you may encounter on trail, such as moisture, compression, or as the down gets dirty on a long trip.
 High fill power, untreated down is exceptionally lofty, but over time, all down will degrade slightly and loose a small amount of loft.

 Why Untreated Down?